dibley1973/StoredProcedureFramework/README.md

 Please note a new API change is in progress.
 Please refer to code in branch "v0.2" which is in synch with the current documentation.

 ## Versions
+* 0.3 This version supports stored procedures with Table Value Parameters.
+This is the version that is currently in development.
 * 0.2 This version will suupport multiple recordsets and will have a different API to version 1.0.
-This is the version that is currently in development.
+Development has stopped on this version but the code will remain available for use.
 * 0.1 This was the initial version which did not support multiple recordsets.
 To enable multiple recordsets to be supported alongside single recordsets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.

 ## Project Brief ##